 Pain is a consequence of a multitude of medical conditions from trauma to infections to neurological syndromes, and should be assessed as part of general patient care in all ages.
-Consider all patients as candidates for management of acute pain regardless of transport times.
 Pain should be assessed prior to and after all pain-relieving interventions.
-In the setting of analgesic administration, patients require monitoring of continuous pulse oximetry and vital signs, and may require supplemental oxygen to maintain O2 sats >94%.
+In the setting of analgesic administration, patients require monitoring of continuous pulse oximetry and vital signs.

-- Use an age appropriate pain scale to assess pain - Numerical scale: 0 to 10, zero as no pain and 10 as the worst pain possible - Age <4 years: consider using an observational scale (i.e. FLACC face, legs, activity, cry consolability) - Age 4-12 years: Consider using a self-report scale (i.e. Faces Pain Scale or Wong-Baker Faces) - Age > 12 years: Consider using a self-report numerical scale - Non-pharmaceutical pain management techniques: - Place patient in position of comfort for patient while still adhering to safe transport recommendations - Supporting affected extremity as indicated - Applying ice packs and/or splints - Verbal reassurance/distraction - Ketamine: One of the most well-known side effects of ketamine is dissociation.
-Dissociation refers to a temporary mental state in which a person 'detaches' from their surroundings, meaning the person becomes less aware of what is actually around them and starts to feel disconnected from their body.
-This can cause the patient to become agitated due to this unpleasant feeling.
-This is not common at pain doses, and is temporary.
-If the patient becomes excessively agitated, midazolam may be used. - Ketamine should not be used as treatment for chest pain, as vasoconstriction may be harmful. - Push this medication via slow IV push rapid administration can cause apneic episodes - If the patient becomes excessively agitated and impedes safe transport, consider administration of midazolam and/or contact medical direction for further orders.
+- Use an age appropriate pain scale to assess pain - Numerical scale: 0 to 10, zero as no pain and 10 as the worst pain possible - Age <4 years: consider using an observational scale (i.e. FLACC face, legs, activity, cry consolability) - Age 4-12 years: Consider using a self-report scale (i.e. Faces Pain Scale or Wong-Baker Faces) - Age > 12 years: Consider using a self-report numerical scale - Non-pharmaceutical pain management techniques: - Place patient in position of comfort for patient while still adhering to safe transport recommendations - Supporting affected extremity as indicated - Applying ice packs and/or splints - Verbal reassurance/distraction